 Siem Reap is synonymous with temples and a visit to Angkor Wat is an obligatory and much-anticipated part of any holiday here.

-There’s actually a whole array of historical and gastronomical wonders on offer in this tourist hotspot.
-As with many places in South East Asia, it can also be a great place to do very little, but where’s the fun in that?
+However, don’t think that you’re done and dusted with this destination once you’ve ticked off the famous archaeological site.
+Siem Reap offers access to an array of historical, cultural and culinary experiences.
+As with many places in South East Asia, it can also be a great place to do very little — but where’s the fun in that?

 Here’s a city guide to the top things to see and do in Siem Reap.